 If you are a brand owner, retailer and/or manufacturer of packaging and products, you are impacted by Extended Producer Responsibility (EPR) fees and/or taxes.
 Book early as this workshop sold out in 2019!

-On the afternoon of 3 November 2020, this masterclass will take a closer look at what extended producer responsibility schemes in different parts of the world truly cost – including programmes in Canada, Asia and Europe.
+This masterclass will take a closer look at what extended producer responsibility schemes in different parts of the world truly cost – including programmes in Canada, Asia and Europe.
 It will evaluate what these programmes cost on a per capita basis and how they have changed as new policies are introduced, including the revised Packaging & Packaging Waste Directive in Europe and movements to full EPR in parts of Canada.

 Fees are altering as new studies arise that require the actual costs of recycling different materials to be incorporated into EPR schemes.
 There are also movements to add more eco-modulating fees that give producers credit for using recycled content and penalties for disruptive packaging designs.
 Such fees also highlight the requirement to understand what is considered “recyclable” in each country.
 Modified fees send signals to producers about packaging design, and this session will discuss why companies must have an in-depth understanding of fees in order to integrate them into the cost of goods and reflect them in their design protocol.